Page Content

 • See section 9.0 Data Processing Agreement below.

-3.6 Office of the Data Protection Commissioner shall:
+3.6 Data Protection Commissioner shall:

 • Conduct investigations on the application of the GDPR, including on the basis of information received from another supervisory or other public authority;